RohitToprani/sql-project/README.md

-# SQL Data Analysis Project
+# 📊 SQL Data Analysis Project

-This project analyzes order data using SQL.
+This project demonstrates basic data analysis using SQL on an orders dataset.

+## 🔧 Tools Used
+- SQL (SQLite)

-## Tasks Performed:
+## 📌 Tasks Performed
-- Total sales calculation
+- Calculated total sales using SUM()
-- Sales by city
+- Analyzed sales by city using GROUP BY
-- Highest sales identification
-- Count orders by status
+- Counted orders by status

-Tools used: SQL (SQLite)
+- Identified highest order amount using MAX()
+- Filtered delivered orders using WHERE
+- Found top-performing city using ORDER BY and LIMIT

+## 📂 Files
+- project.sql → contains all SQL queries used in analysis

+## 🎯 Outcome
+This project shows my ability to analyze structured data using SQL and derive meaningful insights.